-In fiscal 2020, we were forced to refrain from visiting our customers due to the pandemic but responded to their requests while ensuring the safety and security of customers along with other solutions.
-Furthermore, based on the recognition that ensuring the quality of our products is one of the most important priorities quality of our products is one of the most important priorities in gaining and maintaining the trust of our customers, we will continue to implement the PDCA cycle for quality control activities based on the ISO 9001 quality management system, as well as complying with the quality and standards required by each country and each industry.
+In fiscal 2020, we were forced to refrain from visiting our customers due to the pandemic but responded to their requests while ensuring the safety and security of customers and employees by introducing a video conferencing system along with other solutions.

+Furthermore, based on the recognition that ensuring the quality of our products is one of the most important priorities in gaining and maintaining the trust of our customers, we will continue to implement the PDCA cycle for quality control activities based on the ISO 9001 quality management system, as well as complying with the quality and standards required by each country and each industry.